iamdanielyin/ibird-mongoose-adapter/README.md

-# mongoose-adapter
+# ibird-mongoose-adapter

-Mongoose adapter for metadata manipulation.
+Mongoose adapter for ibird.